Martín Caballero

-Gustavo Rueda Díaz (21 February 1962 – 24 October 2007), known by his nom de guerre Martín Caballero, was a Colombian guerrilla leader, member of the Revolutionary Armed Forces of Colombia (FARC) and commander of the 37th Front Caribbean Bloc of the FARC-EP that operates in Caribbean Region.
+Gustavo Rueda Díaz (21 February 1962 – 24 October 2007), known by his nom de guerre Martín Caballero, was a Colombian guerrilla leader, member of the Revolutionary Armed Forces of Colombia (FARC) and commander of the 37th Front Caribbean Bloc of the FARC-EP that operates in the Caribbean Region.
 He was killed in action by the Colombian Army after a military operation on 25 October 2007.
-Colombian authorities wanted him on charges of rebellion, extortion, terrorism, first degree murder, armed assault, assault and battery, and kidnapping among others.
+Colombian authorities wanted him on charges of rebellion, extortion, terrorism, first-degree murder, armed assault, assault and battery, and kidnapping, among others.
 Defense Minister Juan Manuel Santos described his death as the "most important" blow against FARC in 2007.

 Early years

-In 1979 Gustavo Rueda Díaz studied in the northern Colombian port city of Barrancabermeja, during that year he became a militant in the Colombian Communist Youth (JUCO).
+In 1979 Gustavo Rueda Díaz studied in the northern Colombian port city of Barrancabermeja; during that year he became a militant in the Colombian Communist Youth (JUCO).
 Two years later in 1981, Rueda joined the 4th Front of the FARC-EP in the Middle Magdalena Region and assumed the alias of "Martín Caballero".
 He was later sent to the area of the Serranía del Perijá mountain range near the border with Venezuela.
-In 1991, he was appointed commander of the 37th Front of the FARC-EP which he led until his death in 2007.
+In 1991, he was appointed commander of the 37th Front of the FARC-EP, which he led until his death in 2007.